-New Zealand Sign Language Week 2018 took place from Monday 7 to Sunday 13 May 2018.
+New Zealand Sign Language Week 2019 will take place from Monday 6 to Sunday 12 May 2019.
 Deaf Aotearoa organises this celebration of one of the country’s official languages, New Zealand Sign Language (NZSL).

 NZSL Week helps promote the language and aims to raise awareness about New Zealand’s Deaf community.
 It also provides the Deaf community a chance to

 be heard, and to stand proud as Deaf as well as promoting their language and culture.